Semiparametric inference using fractional posteriors: Contraction Rates for the Fractional Posterior

 A first step in proving semiparametric BvM results in Section \ref{sect:sp-bvm} is to localize the posterior near the true parameter by establishing a contraction rate.
 We therefore study nonparametric contraction rates for the $\alpha_n$-posterior distribution with a focus on obtaining the precise dependence on both $n$ and $\alpha_n$, results which are also of independent interest for full nonparametric Bayesian estimation.
 Given our primary focus is semiparametrics, we will consider common statistical norms which are relevant to this topic, such as $L^p$-distances.

-Recall that unlike for the full Bayesian posterior, testing or metric entropy conditions are not needed to obtain contraction rates in the R\'enyi-divergence for the fractional posterior when $\alpha_n<1$ \cite{tongz06}, see also \cite{kruijervdv13,BPY,GM20}.
+Recall that unlike for the full Bayesian posterior, testing or metric entropy conditions are not needed to obtain contraction rates in the R\'enyi-divergence for the fractional posterior when $\alpha_n<1$ { (as derived by \citealp{walkerhjort01} for consistency and \citealp{tongz06} for rates)}, see also \citet{kruijervdv13,BPY,GM20}.
 Given this result is more flexible than the classic test-based approach for full posteriors, we first examine its implications for some common statistical norms.
 For $0<\alpha<1$, the Rényi divergence of order $\alpha$ between two densities $f$ and $g$ on a measurable space $(E, \mathcal{A}, \mu)$ is given by

 Further define the usual Kullback-Leibler divergence $K(f, g)=\int f \log(f/g) d\mu$ and its $2^{nd}$-variation $V(f,g)= \int f \left(\log(f/g) - K(f,g)\right)^2 d\mu$.
 It is well-known that posterior contraction rates are related to the prior mass assigned to a Kullback-Leibler type neighbourhood about the true density $p_0^n = p_{\eta_0}^n$: